Leonardo Colucci: Late career

 In August 2006, he joined Cagliari of Serie A. He made 23 starts for the club and 26 league appearances overall.
 In the summer of 2007, he left for Cremonese of Serie C1.

 In September 2009, he joined Modena of Serie B on a free transfer.
 He remained with the club until 2011, when he retired from professional football to pursue a coaching career.

 Coaching career

 On 14 February 2018, he was fired as the coach of Serie C club Pordenone.

 On 17 November 2020, he was hired by Serie C club Ravenna.

 On 15 November 2021, he was announced as the new head coach of Serie C club Picerno.
 After guiding them to a spot in the promotion playoff, where they were eliminated in the first round, on 14 May 2022 Picerno announced they would not extend Colucci's contract with the club.

 In June 2022, Colucci agreed a deal with Serie C club Juve Stabia as their new head coach.
-He resigned on 27 January 2023 due to personal reasons.
+He resigned on 27 January 2023 for personal reasons.

+On 3 October 2023, Colucci was announced as the new head coach of Serie C club SPAL, signing a contract until the end of the season.
+He was dismissed on 4 February 2024, leaving SPAL deep in the relegation zone.